AgileVentures/av-static-website/source/blog_articles/2017-04-21-breakthrough-anxiety.html.markdown

 ![BlueSpice text editing toolbar on the NHS laptop](https://www.dropbox.com/s/dpc9vqhyj0yzgl6/Screenshot%202017-04-21%2009.45.05.png?dl=1)

 Interestingly all these icons loaded correctly on a virtualized IE 11 on my laptop running over the NHS guest wifi.
 The failure of the icons to show up was only happening on the NHS laptops hard linked to their internal network.
 What I really should have done was tethered one of their laptops to my wifi hotspot on my phone to further isolate the problem, but I was out of time, and the suggestions from XWiki support, such as clearing the browser cache, were not possible on the sys-admin restricted NHS laptops.
 I took lots of screenshots, dumped network interactions and noted that the failures for XWiki were for the Glyphicons, for PBwiki they were font-awesome icons, and for BlueSpice they were MCE Editor icons.
-It was a dark moment - in my desparation I tried loading Wikipedia on the NHS laptop, and the icons in their basic editor showed up:
+It was a dark moment - in my desparation I tried loading Wikipedia on the NHS laptop, and the icons in their basic editor showed up!

 ![wikipedia basic editor working](https://www.dropbox.com/s/2kwtz5ebey0jmug/Screenshot%202017-04-21%2009.49.52.png?dl=1)